SigmoidNetmaker/neural-systems-modeling/README.md

 Chapter 7.
 Reinforcement Learning and Associative Conditioning

-rlPatterns.m -- holds input and desired-output patterns for reinforcement learning
+rlPatterns.m -- holds input and desired-output patterns for perturbative reinforcement learning
 rlTrainOne.m -- uses perturbation of one weight at a time to train network with only one output
 rltrain.m -- uses perturbation of all weights simultaneously to train network with only one output
 rlTrainOneWhile.m -- one-weight-at-a-time perturbation training until error below tolerance
 rlTrailAll.m -- all-weight perturbation training with update based on whole pattern set
 rlTrainAllRanIn.m -- all-weight perturbation training with update computed for each pattern
 rlTrainAllWhile.m -- all-weight perturbation training until error below tolerance
-rlTrainPGD.m -- all-weight perturbation training using parallel gradient descent
+rlTrainPGD.m -- all-weight perturbative reinforcement training using parallel gradient descent
-rlver.m -- verifies pattern associating networks trained using reinforcement learning
+rlver.m -- verifies pattern associating networks trained using perturbative reinforcement learning
 rlSetUP.m -- makes initially random wieght matrices for two-layered networks
-rlDistRepTrain.m --  all-weight perturbation training of two-layered networks
+rlDistRepTrain.m --  all-weight perturbative reinforcement training of two-layered networks
 rlDistRepVer.m -- verifies two-layered pattern associating networks trained by perturbation
+rlAvoid.m -- implements a schema model of avoidance conditioning using reinforcement learning
+rlCallAvoid.m -- implements avoidance conditioning model with addition of an innovation unit
+rlDisAv.m -- implements avoidance conditioning model in which innovation unit can be lesioned

 Chapter 8.
 Information Transmission and Unsupervised Learning